All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

-Hood opening is shifted forwards so that the poncho is longer in back than front, thus providing adequate coverage (just above the knees) for man 180cm tall carrying medium-sized backpack.
-When worn without backpack, poncho will reach just below knees.
+Hood opening shifted forwards so that poncho longer in back than front, thus providing adequate coverage (just above knees) for man 5'11" (180cm) tall carrying medium-sized backpack.
+When worn without backpack, poncho reaches to just below knees.

-I normally wear the poncho with a wide-brim fur felt hat, which provides sufficient protection from light rain that the hood can be folded up (after snugging the neck cord tight) to allow ventilation of the neck area.
-In heavy rain or when it is cold, I pull the hood up and hold it in place under my wide-brim hat.
-The cord with mitten hook can be pulled through the hood opening and attached to the chinstrap of the hat, to keep the hat from blowing away in strong winds.
+Normally wear poncho with wide-brim hat, which provides sufficient protection from light rain that hood can be folded up (after snugging neck cord tight) to allow ventilation of neck area.
+In heavy rain or when cold, hold hood in place under wide-brim hat.
+Cord with mitten hook can be pulled through hood opening and attached to chinstrap of hat, to keep hat from blowing away in strong winds.

-It can be difficult to put the poncho on in windy conditions while wearing a backpack.
-A hiking stick can be used to push the back of the poncho over the backpack.
-Use the handle of the stick rather than the sharp tip to do this.
+Can be difficult to put on poncho in windy conditions while wearing backpack.
+Hiking stick can be used to push back of poncho over backpack.
+Use handle of stick rather than sharp tip, of course.

-Poncho can be hung from ridge-line of tarp, to protect from rain blowing in the front of the tarp.
+Poncho can be hung from ridge of tarp, to protect from rain blowing in front of tarp.

-Stuff sack is sewed to inside seam of poncho, so as to be always available.
+Stuff sack sewed to inside back hood seam of poncho, so as to be always available.

 Weighs about 250 grams when made of 1.6 oz/sqyd (1.9 oz/sqyd after coating) HyperD PU4000 from RipstopByTheRoll.com.
 Shiny side facing out, matte side facing in.
 Seal seams on shiny side with seam grip.